The History of Aransas County

 1858 THE ARANSAS RAILROAD COMPANY BEGINS WORK

 The communities were starting to prove to be short-lived, however.
 Byrne became associated with Pryor Lea in a plan to develop a railroad from Lamar to Goliad.
 In 1847 the railroad was incorporated by the legislature, and Byrne induced a number of settlers to move to Lamar.
-In 1858 The Aransas Railroad Company graded a roadbed across Live Oak Peninsula.
+In 1858 The Aransas Railroad Company graded a roadbed across the Live Oak Peninsula.
 In the meantime, a man named Joseph F. Smith had begun to develop another port town, St. Mary’s of Aransas, on Copano Bay, two miles up the bay from Black Point.
-The settlement soon became the largest lumber and building-materials center in western Texas.
+The settlement soon became the largest lumber and building materials center in western Texas.
 Regular wagon trains hauled goods inland to Refugio, Goliad, Beeville, and San Antonio, and on the eve of the Civil War St. Mary’s was an important shipping point for hides, tallow, cattle, and cotton.
 By 1860 Lamar had two stores and a post office, but St. Mary’s had become the more important port.

 1863 CIVIL WAR CAUSES LAMAR TO BECOME A GHOST TOWN